 - Small Business Administration.

-In light of the continued failure of many agencies to fully implement the GAO-IG Act reporting requirements, POGO recommends that agencies review their reporting process prior to submitting the FY 2023 budget justifications and make any necessary changes.
+In light of the continued failure of many agencies to fully implement the GAO-IG Act reporting requirements, POGO recommends that agencies review their reporting process prior to submitting the fiscal year 2023 budget justifications and make any necessary changes.

 Many agencies should review how they report discrepancies between their accounting of open recommendations and those included in annual GAO and agency IG reports.
 Numerous agencies have complied with the requirements for detailed reporting on open recommendations but either failed to include anything on discrepancies or offered too little information to enable public accountability.